-- (a) Except as provided in subsections (b) and (c), The the court shall exclude a person who is not a party or attorney for a party from attending or participating in a hearing on a petition for commitment for treatment of drug or alcohol dependency. - (b) A conservator or guardian of the respondent shall be permitted to participate in the hearing. - (c) The court may, - (1) on request of the patient, permit a person to participate in the hearing; - (2) after considering any objection of the patient, permit a relative or friend who is interested in the welfare of the patient to participate in the hearing; and - (3) permit a witness to attend any part of the hearing.
+- (a) Except as provided in subsections (b) and (c).
+The the court shall exclude a person who is not a party or attorney for a party from attending or participating in a hearing on a petition for commitment for treatment of drug or alcohol dependency. except that the court may: - (b) A conservator or guardian of the respondent shall be permitted to participate in the hearing. - (c) The court may: - (1) on request of the respondent, permit a person to participate in the hearing; - (2) after considering any objection of the respondent, permit a relative or friend interested in the welfare of the respondent to participate in the hearing; and - (3) permit a witness to attend any part of the hearing.